Vivekanandan Viralanu

 Vivekanandan Viralanu is a 2024 Indian Malayalam language comedy drama film, directed by Kamal, starring Shine Tom Chacko, Swasika Vijay, Grace Antony, Mareena and Johny Antony in lead roles.
 The principal photography of the film started on 15 June 2023.

-The film, touted as the 100th film of actor Shine Tom Chacko is also considered as the comeback film of director Kamal, after a gap of five years.
+The film marks the 100th screen appearance of actor Shine Tom Chacko and the return of director Kamal to filmmaking after a hiatus of five years.

 The film was wrapped up on 25 July 2023 and released on 19 January 2024.

 Premise

 Vivekanandan is a government employee with violent sexual urges and faces repercussions from his victims almost all the time.
 Fed up of his atrocities, his victims, who also include his wife and live-in partner, decide to teach him a lesson in consent.
 Interestingly, their revenge ends up going viral online and everyone gets to know about his deviant and predatory behavior.